Randy Hanson

 Randy Allan Hanson (born January 17, 1968) is an American football coach who served as an assistant with the Minnesota Vikings, St. Louis Rams, and Oakland Raiders of the National Football League (NFL).
 Hanson was put on a paid leave of absence in August 2009 following an alleged incident with Head Coach Tom Cable in which Hanson suffered a broken jaw.

 Playing career

-Hanson played quarterback at Stockton Delta Junior College in 1987, Walla Walla Community College from 1988 to 1989, and Pacific University (Forest Grove, Ore.) from 1990 to 1991.
+Hanson played quarterback at San Joaquin Delta College in 1987, Walla Walla Community College from 1988 to 1989, and Pacific University (Forest Grove, Ore.) from 1990 to 1991.